MicrosoftDocs/winrt-api/windows.ui.composition/insetclip_topinset.md

 # Windows.UI.Composition.InsetClip.TopInset

 ## -description

-The offset from the top of the visual.
+Gets or sets the offset from the top of the visual.
 The portion of the visual above the TopInset will be clipped.
 Animatable.

 Equivalent WinUI property: [Microsoft.UI.Composition.InsetClip.TopInset](/windows/winui/api/microsoft.ui.composition.insetclip.topinset).

 ## -property-value

 The offset from the top of the visual.

 ## -remarks